 Section 4.1 Place Of Meeting.
-Meetings of the membership shall be held at any place within or outside the State of California that has been designated from time to time by the Board or by the written consent of the Member, given before or after the meeting.
-In the absence of such designation, regular meetings of the membership shall be held at the principal office of this corporation.
+Meetings of the membership shall be held at any place that has been designated from time to time by the Board or by the written consent of the Member, given before or after the meeting.

 Section 4.2 Annual Meeting.
 An annual meeting of the membership shall be held, but only in each year in which Directors are to be elected at that meeting, on such date and time as may be selected by the Board; provided that the Board notifies the Member of such meeting as provided in Section 4.4 of these Bylaws.
 At the meeting, Directors shall be elected and other proper business may be transacted.

 Section 4.3 Special Meetings.

 (a) Special meetings of the Member for any lawful purpose or purposes may be called at any time by the Board, Chair of the Board (if there be such an officer), the President, or the Member.